About this day

 About Wayne Hemingway

-Wayne Hemingway MBE is an English fashion designer who set up Hemingway Design with his wife, Gerardine, after they sold Red or Dead.
-His design vision, to ‘improve things that matter in life’, has taken him from fashion to affordable housing and interior and furniture ranges.
+Fashion designer, Wayne Hemingway MBE, set up Hemingway Design with his wife, Gerardine, after they sold Red or Dead.
+His design vision is to ‘improve things that matter in life’.
+This has taken him from fashion to affordable housing and interior and furniture ranges.
 He is currently a Youth Ambassador for the Mayor of London’s Team London project and chairman of Building for Life.

 The science in design Suzanne Trocmé, Designer, curator and author